squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 === Service ===
 Some new command line options were added for the Windows service support:

  * '''-n''' switch to specify the Windows Service Name.
-Multiple Squid service instances are allowed.
-"Squid" is the default when the switch is not used.
+Multiple Squid service instances are allowed. '''Squid''' is the default when the switch is not used.
 All service control operations use this switch to identify the destination instance being targeted.

  * '''-i''' switch to install the Windows service.
-It's possible to use -f switch at the same time to specify a different squid.conf file for the Squid Service that will be stored on the Windows Registry.
+It's possible to use '''-f''' switch at the same time to specify a different squid.conf file for the Squid Service that will be stored on the Windows Registry.
 To install the service, the syntax is:
 {{{
 squid -i [-f file] [-n service-name]
 }}}

  * '''-r''' switch will uninstall the Windows service.
-Use the appropriate -n switch to determine which service instance is being removed.
+Use the appropriate '''-n''' switch to determine which service instance is being removed.
 To uninstall the service, the syntax is:
 {{{
 squid -r [-n service-name]
 }}}